Switzerland is famous for its stunning landscapes, charming villages, and enchanting views.

 9. Soglio

-Perched in the Bregaglia Valley, Soglio offers incredible views, historic buildings, and a tranquil ambiance.
+Perched on the side of the Bregaglia Valley, Soglio offers incredible views, historic buildings, and a tranquil ambiance.

 10. Ascona